CHVong/ColorPicker/README.md

 # Color Picker

-A website to quickly randomize a pair of color scheme.
+A website to quickly randomize a pair of color scheme created with HTML, CSS, and JavaScript.

 ## Demo